Mattis: Only North Korea need fear missile defense

 Some analysts expect testing to resume soon.

-"They have a wonderful tradition of greeting every new US President with a bit of fireworks, sometimes a nuclear test, sometimes ICBM launch and they're not going to break this tradition," Korean studies professor Andrei Lankov of Kookmin University in Seoul told CNN.
+"They have a wonderful tradition of greeting every new US president with a bit of fireworks, sometimes a nuclear test, sometimes ICBM launch, and they're not going to break this tradition," Korean studies professor Andrei Lankov of Kookmin University in Seoul told CNN.

-But Bruce Bennett of the Rand Corporation think tank said Kim's testing hiatus is focused not on Washington, but on Seoul and the impeachment in December of President Park Geun-hye in a corruption scandal.
+But Bruce Bennett of the Rand Corp. think tank said Kim's testing hiatus is focused not on Washington, but on Seoul and the recent impeachment of President Park Geun-hye in a corruption scandal.

 Her fate is now before South Korea's Constitutional Court.
 A decision against her could trigger elections earlier than the mandated December 20 deadline.

-"I believe that North Korea's number one objective between now and the ROK presidential election is to ensure that the new South Korean President will be a progressive, and certainly not a conservative," Bennett said, using the acronym for the Republic of Korea.
+"I believe that North Korea's No. 1 objective between now and the ROK presidential election is to ensure that the new South Korean president will be a progressive and certainly not a conservative," Bennett said, using the acronym for the Republic of Korea.

-"But any provocations that it commits would give support to conservative candidates," said the senior defense analyst.
+"But any provocations that it commits would give support to conservative candidates," the senior defense analyst said.

-John Delury, a professor at Yonsei University in Seoul, concurs with Bennett to a point, saying Kim is keeping relatively quiet because of the presidential uncertainty in Seoul but also to see what course US President Donald Trump will take on relations with Pyongyang.
+John Delury, a professor at Yonsei University in Seoul, concurs with Bennett to a point, saying Kim is keeping relatively quiet because of the presidential uncertainty in Seoul but also to see what course US President Donald Trump will take.

-After Kim said in a televised New Year's Day speech that his military is on the brink of testing its first intercontinental ballistic missile -- a rocket that can be equipped with nuclear weapons and is powerful enough to reach any part of the US -- Trump vowed in a tweet, "It won't happen."
+After Kim said in a televised New Year's Day speech that his military is on the brink of testing its first intercontinental ballistic missile -- a rocket that can be equipped with nuclear weapons and is powerful enough to reach any part of the United States -- Trump vowed in a tweet, "It won't happen!"

-The then-President-elect didn't say how he'd block Kim's missile ambitions.
+But the incoming US leader didn't say how he'd block Kim's missile ambitions.

-But on the campaign trail last year, Trump said he might be willing to meet the North Korean leader for discussions over a hamburger.
+On the campaign trail last year, he said he might be willing to meet the North Korean leader for discussions over a hamburger.

-Mattis said Thursday he's in South Korea to listen to its leaders before deciding on exactly what strategy the Trump administration will adopt concerning Pyongyang.
+Mattis said Thursday he's in South Korea to listen to its leaders before deciding on what strategy the Trump administration will adopt concerning Pyongyang.

 "I need to get some data from them, I need to get their appreciation of the situation before I start making statements about where I stand," Mattis said.